r-reji/spotify-playlist-clustering/README.md

 ![pcaMetricsByCluster](https://user-images.githubusercontent.com/112977394/196703998-cd22d9f5-6cf2-4b12-bdbf-16d4b5274a7c.png)

 #### Playlist Links
 I may change the privacy of the playlists over time so you will need the links to access them.
-I do not plan to update these playlists at any point but I will be implementing a better clustering solution at some point.
+I do not plan to update these playlists at any point but I will be implementing a better clustering solution at some in the near future.

 Here are the 7 playlists that were generated from 1929 songs: